How do I Answer a Lawsuit for Debt Collection? | Printable Packet

-- What happens if I do not answer the Complaint?
+- What if I do not answer the Complaint?

-- I have offered to make small payments on my bill, or I have told the plaintiff I would make full payments as soon as I could.
-Can I be sued anyway?
+- I offered to make small payments on my bill OR told Plaintiff I would make full payments as soon as possible.
+Can Plaintiff sue me anyway?

 - I cannot afford to pay the debt.
-Can I be sued anyway?
+Can they sue me anyway?

 - What is a Declaration of Exempt Income and Assets?